-Kristen is the Social Media/Communications Coordinator for GRACE.
+Kristen is the Communications Manager for GRACE.
 A native of Cleveland, OH, she is a writer and policy wonk who enjoys blogging about public policy and social justice in food/water/energy systems.
 Kristen is also a volunteer mentor with Girls Write Now.

 This year, a "late" US Thanksgiving coincides merrily with an early Hanukkah for the first time since 1888.
 Here are some sustainable travel tips from the Ecocentric team to help you enjoy traveling to spend the holidays with your nearest and dearest.

 Happy America Recycles Day!
 But wait, there's more!
 It's also National Clean Out Your Refrigerator Day.
 (Seriously!)
 In honor of these beloved occasions, and because we care about your sustainability, behold Ecocentric's greatest hits on recycling, food waste and more!